 2015 Mitsubishi Mirage

 Comfort & Quality

-At steady rates of travel, the Mirage is decently quiet, and it rides well on good road surfaces.
-Press the car hard, however, and engine noise rises to a loud howl and stays there.
+The 2015 Mitsubishi Mirage is small, inexpensive, and simple, but it offers a decent ride on good road surfaces and is fairly quiet.
+That's only under optimal circumstances, though: Press the little Mirage harder, and a loud howl of engine noise arises from under the hood and remains until you let up on the accelerator.
 Broken roads bring out the worst in the Mirage, as its small 14-inch wheels crash over ruts and expansion joints.

-The Insurance Institute for Highway Safety (IIHS) gives the new Mirage its top rating of Good for moderate-overlap front impact, side impact, roof strength, and seat/head restraint safety.
-On its new and tougher small-overlap front impact test, however, the IIHS rates the Mirage as Poor--the lowest of its four ratings, and possibly a warning flag for safety-conscious buyers.
-By comparison, the Chevrolet Spark (also a five-door minicar) gets an Acceptable rating for small-overlap front impact--far better and only one notch below Good.
+While the Insurance Institute for Highway Safety (IIHS) gives the new Mirage its top rating of Good for moderate-overlap front impact, side impact, roof strength, and seat/head restraint safety, the results are dire on its new and tougher small-overlap front impact test.
+On that tougher crash, the IIHS rates the Mirage as Poor—the lowest of its four ratings, and very possibly a warning flag for safety-conscious buyers.
+By comparison, the Chevrolet Spark (also a five-door minicar) gets an Acceptable rating for small-overlap front impact—far better and only one notch below Good.